Friday, September 29, 2017

 History, and its related discipline the History of Art, are funny things.
 You may start off researching one thing and suddenly find yourself looking at something completely different.
 I had this sensation a couple of years ago, when I first began research on the image of the Sacred Heart of Jesus.
 I discovered that the familiar image had a long pre-history, well before Saint Margaret Mary began to see visions of Jesus displaying His heart .1 Similarly, the coincidence of the subject of a painting in an exhibition of the works of Cristobal de Villalpando at the Metropolitan Museum and the feast day honoring the Holy Name of Mary led me on an exploration with astonishing vibes.
 Like the Marian title of Our Lady of Victory the feast of the Holy Name of Mary is related to the long struggle of European nations against the Muslim Turkish Empire.

 For a little more background, we need to realize that Europe fought a long, long struggle against aggressive elements of Islam.
 It has been argued, beginning in the early 20th century with the historian, Henri Pirenne, that, although the barbarian invasions of the fifth century did great damage to the western Roman Empire, they are not the event that divided the southern Mediterranean world from the northern half.
 Pirenne’s theory was that remnants of Roman Imperial administration and Roman trade survived the fall of Rome and continued to function to a limited degree between northwestern Europe and North Africa and the Levant during the period from the fifth to the seventh centuries.
-But, in the mid-seventh century, the sudden, rapid conquest of the region south of the Mediterranean by aggressive Islamic armies sweeping out of their home in Arabia.
-The armies of Islam conquered Egypt and then all of North Africa to the shores of the Atlantic and swept on into Spain by the early eighth century (711) dealt the remnants of the old Empire a final blow.
+But, in the mid-seventh century, began the sudden, rapid conquest of the region south of the Mediterranean by aggressive Islamic armies sweeping out of their home in Arabia.
+The armies of Islam that conquered Egypt and then all of North Africa to the shores of the Atlantic and swept on into Spain by the early eighth century (711) dealt the remnants of the old Empire a final blow.
 The western Mediterranean became closed to north-south shipping.
 Communications and trade virtually stopped.
 For example, papyrus, an early form of paper, which had been imported to Europe from Egypt prior to this, ceased to exist in Europe and parchment, made from the hides of cattle, became the norm.2

 Modern Europe has largely forgotten that the tide of aggression engulfed all of Spain, save for a tiny enclave in the northwest, and pressed on into France.
 It was finally stopped at Tours in 732 by armies led by Charles Martel, whose grandson Charlemagne established the great Carolingian Empire in the ninth century.
 From then on western Europe was spared invasions from the south, although still having to deal with invasions from the north, i.e., the Vikings, and from the east, i.e., the Slavs and Magyars.